15 Jan Tokyo with kids – our guide to a family holiday

 It can be difficult to find hotel rooms in Tokyo large enough for families.
 Accommodation choices are obviously determined by budget as well as what you find comfortable.

-On our first trip to Tokyo, we bed shared with 18 month old Fletcher.
+On our first trip to Tokyo, we bed shared with 18-month-old Fletcher.
 We booked a king room at Hotel Century Southern Tower.
 It is in an excellent location, right near an exit of Shinjuku Station.
-We kept watch and booked during a promotion.
+We kept watch and booked when prices were low.

 Once Fletcher was older, we wanted him to have his own bed and chose a 2-bedroom apartment through Airbnb.
 It was a short walk from Yoyogi Station.
 We enjoyed having an apartment and loved the area.